Joaquim-mph/python-lab/docs/interactive_features_plan.md

 - Preview/dry-run are progressive checks (dry-run < preview < plot)
 - Batch command should support all features of individual commands
 - Error messages should guide users between modes

+## TUI Update

+  1. Navigation Flow

+  Should it be:
+  - Option A: Main menu → Select plot type → Select chip → Configure options → Launch selector → Generate plot
+  - Option B: Main menu with tabs (ITS, IVg, Transconductance) where each tab has its own chip/option inputs?
+  - Option C: Wizard-style (step-by-step screens)?

+  2. Chip Selection

+  - Should the TUI auto-discover available chips from the metadata/chip_histories directories?
+  - Or show a manual input field for chip number?
+  - Should it show a list of chips with experiment counts (e.g., "Alisson67 (82 experiments)")?

+  3. Plot Options

+  For each plot type, should the TUI provide:
+  - All CLI options (filters, baselines, methods, etc.)?
+  - Most common options only (simplified)?
+  - Preset configurations (e.g., "Quick plot", "Custom plot")?

+  4. Advanced Features

+  Do you want:
+  - Batch plotting: Select multiple chips/plot types and queue them?
+  - Preview mode: Show what will be plotted before generating?
+  - Recent/favorites: Quick access to recently used configurations?
+  - Export configuration: Save settings for later reuse?

+  5. Output Display

+  After generating a plot, should it:
+  - Show success message and return to main menu?
+  - Show the plot file path with option to open it?
+  - Stay on the same screen for easy re-plotting?

+  6. User Level

+  Are your target users:
+  - Complete beginners: Need tooltips, help screens, safe defaults?
+  - Lab members: Familiar with the experiments but not CLI?
+  - Mix of both?

+  7. Launch Method

+  Should users run:
+  - python process_and_analyze.py (opens TUI by default)
+  - python process_and_analyze.py tui (explicit TUI command)
+  - Separate script like python tui_app.py?

+  ---
+  My recommendation based on typical scientific workflow:

+  Main Menu with options:
+  ┌─────────────────────────────────────────┐
+  │     Experiment Plotting Assistant       │
+  ├─────────────────────────────────────────┤
+  │  1.
+Plot ITS (Current vs Time)          │
+  │  2.
+Plot IVg (Transfer Curves)          │
+  │  3.
+Plot Transconductance               │
+  │  4.
+Settings (directories, chip group)  │
+  │  5.
+Quit                                │
+  └─────────────────────────────────────────┘

+  Then for each plot type, a configuration screen with:
+  - Chip selection (dropdown of available chips)
+  - Selection mode (Auto / Interactive / Manual seq input)
+  - Common filters (VG, wavelength, date)
+  - Plot-specific options (collapsible/optional)
+  - Preview/Generate buttons

+  Does this match your vision?
+What would you change?

+  I want:
+  Navigation Flow: Wizard-style (step-by-step screens) Chip Selection: The TUI hould auto-discover available chips from the metadata/chip_histories directories Plot Options: Preset configurations (e.g., "Quick plot", "Custom plot") Advanced Features:
+  - Batch plotting: Select multiple chips/plot types and queue them?
+  - Preview mode: Show what will be plotted before generating?
+  - Recent/favorites: Quick access to recently used configurations?
+  - Export configuration: Save settings for later reuse?
+  After generating a plot, it should: Stay on the same screen for easy re-plotting target users are lab members familiar with the experiments but not all familiar with CLI I would like a separate script like python tui_app.py Your suggestion are good, what do you think about this vision?